Cariba Heine: Acting

 Heine began her acting career in 2006 by being cast on the television series, H2O: Just Add Water, where she played Rikki Chadwick, one of the lead roles.
 Heine next portrayed Caroline Byrne in the television film A Model Daughter: The Killing of Caroline Byrne which was broadcast on Network Ten in Australia on 4 November 2009.

 In 2011, she joined the cast of the indie film Lord of the Crows, though the film ultimately failed to get crowdfunded.
 In 2012, she portrayed Heather in Bait 3D, and Delvene Delaney in Channel 9's biographical TV miniseries Howzat!
 Kerry Packer's War.
 In 2016, Heine reprised her role as Rikki Chadwick in the final two episodes of the third series of Mako: Island of Secrets, a spin-off of H2O: Just Add Water.
 The same year Heine had a starring role in the short film How'd I Get in This Field which premiered at the Massachusetts Independent Film Festival.

 Heine joined the cast of Home and Away in 2018 as Ebony Harding.
 In 2020, she appeared in the thriller-drama series The Secrets She Keeps with Laura Carmichael and Jessica De Gouw.

+Personal life

+Heine married her long-time boyfriend Matt Pong on 24 June 2024.
+On 20 December 2024, Heine announced she was expecting her first child.
+She gave birth to a son in 2025.